Funding opportunity

 Learn more about eligible organisations.

-US-based applicants whose costs are being sought from NSF must be eligible for funding from the relevant NSF solicitations, as their costs will not be covered by NERC.
+US-based applicants will be funded by NSF if successful and therefore must be eligible for funding from the relevant NSF solicitations, as their costs will not be covered by NERC.

 What we're looking for

-Collaborative research applications may be submitted in any disciplinary or interdisciplinary subject where the majority falls within the remit of both agencies:
+Collaborative research applications may be submitted in any disciplinary or interdisciplinary subject but the majority must fall within the remit of both agencies:

 • NERC